renalmri-org/website.github.io/_community/ADPKD.md

 ## MRI IN ADPKD

-This task force joins together all participants actively working in ADPKD MRI.

 Despite total kidney volume (TKV) having been approved as a prognostic enrichment biomarker, it has not been approved as outcome biomarker, yet, and additional evidence is required.
 Moreover, MRI offers a wide spectrum of microstructural/functional biomarkers which still needs to be investigated and validated in ADPKD.

+This task force provides a central contact point for researchers with an interest in MRI for applications in Autosomal Dominant Polycystic Kidney Disease (ADPKD).
+The task force aims to improve the sharing of resources but will also aim to set up collaborative projects and prospective clinical studies in ADPKD involving MRI of the kidney.

 #### Main aims: